How to Prevent Virtualization to Protect Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent Android Virtualization on Android apps using Appdome
+How to Implement Prevent Android Virtualization in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Prevent Android Virtualization without an SDK or gateway: